luxedo/spacewar-almost-from-scratch/README.md

 00:00 - Start!
 This project started October 6th, 2016 at 17:50 (BRT).
 I'll be timing each step and will be placing the time it took from the beginning along with the achieved goal.

 ## 00:10 - LICENSE and README
-This project is under a [GNU GPL3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+This project is under a [GNU GPL3](https://www.gnu.org/licenses/gpl-3.0.en.html) license.
 Have fun! :wink:

 ## 00:15 - Host somewhere
 For now, I'll be hosting it in [github pages](https://pages.github.com/) since it's easy deploy.
 Check it out [here](https://armlessjohn404.github.io/spacewar-almost-from-scratch/)